MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 | Modifier&nbsp;key | Interaction |
 -------------|------------ |
 | None | <li>The behavior is the same as *Single* selection.
-Ctrl | <li>Users can select multiple items by using the space bar, mouse clicks, or taps to select the focused item.<li>By using the arrow keys, users can move focus independent of the selection. |
+Ctrl | <li>Users can select multiple items by using the space bar, mouse clicks, or taps to select the focused item.<li>By using the arrow keys, users can move the focus independent of the selection. |
 | Shift | <li>Users can select multiple contiguous items by clicking or tapping the first item in the selection and then clicking or tapping the last item in the selection.<li>By using the arrow keys, users can select contiguous items starting with the item that's selected when they select the Shift key. |
 | | |